michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0029.md

 - v: introduce into an environment
 - n: an adult female hog
 ### Family
-sow: sowed, sower, sowing, sown, sows+;sowed: self-sowed;sower: sowers;sown: self-sown, sowner, unsown
+- sow: sowed, sower, sowing, sown, sows+
+- sowed: self-sowed
+- sower: sowers
+- sown: self-sown, sowner, unsown
 ### Examples
 - Austin Wilson, environmental health program manager for As You Sow, said the company’s new plan represented progress.
 - Facebook’s activation of the feature sowed confusion, however, because the platform also promoted a link to a false news report of a major “explosion”.